Which act requires the payment of minimum wage and overtime payments?

 Study for the South Carolina Business Management and Law Exam with comprehensive question sets, flashcards, and detailed explanations.
 Prepare effectively and ace your exam!

-The Fair Labor Standards Act (FLSA) is the law that mandates the payment of a minimum wage and outlines the requirements for overtime pay for eligible employees.
-Enacted in 1938, the FLSA aims to protect workers by establishing standards that promote fair labor practices.
-It applies to both private sector employees and workers in public sectors, covering a wide array of industries.
+The Fair Labor Standards Act (FLSA) is the legislation that mandates the payment of minimum wage and establishes the regulations surrounding overtime payments for employees.
+Enacted in 1938, the FLSA aims to protect workers by ensuring they are compensated fairly for their labor.

 Subscribe